 The Pandemic has shifted the focus from manual processes to technology and digital operations within financial crime.
 It has also led to an increase in promoting the use of AI/tech solutions by regulators such as the UK Financial Conduct Authority (FCA).

 Unsurprisingly, technology innovations such as AI can help streamline the annual review assessments and provide criteria and triggers that automatically start the process of review checks (such as when internal and external data reveal a material change in the client’s profile).

 The older IT systems are no longer sufficient to respond to changes because they are not agile enough.
 A single shift in regulation can grind compliance to a halt.
 Adopting technology means supporting specific remedial projects and therefore firms need to find themselves technological solutions.

 Crucially, a solution that involves both technology and people is required to either deal with a one-time project or to form a master support function for part of a firm’s business processing.
-The success of technology adoption relies on a 3-component model for consulting firm success, including:
+The success of technology adoption relies on a 3-component model for firm success, including:

 - Technology: A scalable solution with visibility to help ensure compliance